johanna-einsiedler/SoDaOps/reports/README.md

 We implemented a drift detection system that can run in the cloud.
 Currently it is only run on the validation set of our original data, but can hypothetically be used to detect drift in input to the api.
 The drift detection was implemented using evidently.

+We implemented logging of input queries to the API, to enable human annotation and later extension of the training data.

+We created two Cloud Build triggers on branches on a forked GitHub Repo (<https://github.com/Magnus-Nielsen/SoDaOps>): A CI trigger and a CI/CD trigger.
+These trigger Cloud Builds which either train a full model (CI) or train a full model and deploy to API (CI/CD) when there are pushes to these branches.

 ### Question 29

 > **Include a figure that describes the overall architecture of your system and what services that you make use of.**